emporous/community/docs/design.md

 ### Provenance

 Emporous can support attributes in JSON format which can conform to the [SLSA provenance schema](https://slsa.dev/provenance/v0.2#schema).
 This allows information on how software artifacts are built and its origin to be signed and discovered through the attributes API.
+Emporous enables this information to be stored with all artifact nodes in a dependency tree, allowing for recursive SLSA verification.

 ### CVE